 CSE378 Machine Organization & Assembly Language, Fall 2007

 Most of my research is in improving programmability, reliability and energy efficiency of multiprocessor and multicore systems, among some other distractions.
 It includes work in architecture, compilers, programming models, operating systems, and some other random areas.
-I am the lead faculty in the sampa project.
+I am a proud member of the sampa group.

 Some selected publications (full list):